Testing for Extractables and Leachables from Container Closure Systems

 - HPLC (as required for the additive composition)

-- Chemical safety assessment required involving the Extractables/Leachables profiling and the Toxicological risk assessment of the test data.
+- Chemical safety assessment required involving the E&L profiling and the toxicological risk assessment of the test data